daviddarnes/david.darn.es/_posts/2020-02-23-minimum-viable-analytics.md

 ## Netlify and Netlify Analytics

-As mentioned at the top of this article, I've switched all my personal sites to Netlify.
-While I am a fan of their hosting, their Analytics feature I was super keen to try.
-It really bothered me that I had to use JavaScript running on someones computer to find out what they were doing on my sites.
+As mentioned at the top of this article, I'm now hosting my personal sites on Netlify.
+While I am a fan of their hosting, their Analytics feature had become the most appealing thing to try out.
+It really bothered me that I had to use JavaScript running on someones computer to find out what pages were being viewed on my sites.
 It's intrusive, heavy handed, detrimental to performance, and in some ways unreliable.

 ![Netlify Analytics](/images/minimum-viable-analytics/netlify-analytics.png)

-[Netlify Analytics](https://www.netlify.com/products/analytics/) has a far more elegant approach of providing an interface to show URL stats from the server, which is data that is already there.
+[Netlify Analytics](https://www.netlify.com/products/analytics/) has a far more elegant approach.
+Netlify tracks pages requests on the server, which is data that is already there.
 Rather than asking for information from someones computer with JavaScript, like Google Analytics does, the server is making note of any URL requested.
 You also don't have to store cookies on the users client, like Google Analytics does, avoiding the need to add those pesky cookie banners.

 ![Netlify Analytics graph](/images/minimum-viable-analytics/minimum-viable-analytics-banner.png)